albar965/littlenavmap-manual/en/CUSTOMIZE.md

 ## Icons  {#customize-icons}

-To change an icon download it from the Github source repository [Icon Resources](https://github.com/albar965/littlenavmap/tree/release/2.0/resources/icons) or extract the included file `Little Navmap/customize/icons.zip`.
+To change an icon download it from the GitHub source repository [Icon Resources](https://github.com/albar965/littlenavmap/tree/release/2.0/resources/icons) or extract the included file `Little Navmap/customize/icons.zip`.

 Modify the icon and save it into the settings directory `C:\Users\YOURUSERNAME\AppData\Roaming\ABarthel`. _Little Navmap_ will automatically detect and use the icon on next startup.